ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 The selector for resolutions is, in this case, a bit tricky, for two reasons:

-1. Each resolution is presented in a table row `<tr>` element.
-The table title is also a row, but doesn't contain resolution data, so a simple expression like `<tr>` which captures all table rows will not suffice.
+1. As you can see by inspecting the page source, each resolution is presented in a table row `<tr>` element.
+However: the table title is also a row, but doesn't contain resolution data!
+So a simple CSS selector like `tr` which captures all table rows will not suffice.
 We cannot use CSS2 Selectors to say that we'd only like rows containing more than one `<td>` cell (though we could do this kind of thing with XPath).
-We can, however, use CSS2 selectors to get all but the first using an advanced version of `:nth-child` or `:nth-of-type`.
+We can, however, use CSS2 selectors to get all but the first using an advanced `:nth-child` or `:nth-of-type` selector.
 2. We want each selected element to contain *all* the data for a single resolution, not just its title, for instance.
 Using the visual _Select_ tool, it is hard to select a row in entirety, as clicking anywhere in a table will select a cell `<td>` element or something within it, rather than the row as a whole.
 To facilitate selecting the whole row, the _Select_ tool has a feature where pressing **P** on your keyboard will change the proposed selector so that it selects the _parents_ of the currently selected elements.
 So if you select a cell from the table and hit **P** it should select the row.

 > ## Challenge: Construct a selector to get all resolution rows